Diabetes

 • Obese individuals, particularly those with belly fat, have an elevated risk of Type II diabetes.

-• Diabetes, if not well managed, increases infection risk and slows healing after dental surgeries
+• Diabetes, if not well managed, increases infection risk and slows healing after dental surgeries.

 • Dry mouth is a side effect of some medications.
 Because saliva is important for flushing out acids and germs, this increases the risk of cavities, infections, ulcers, and soreness.